runrig-coop/response-to-dweb-proposal/comments/2024-09-05/recommendations.md

 [a detailed list]: https://www.gnu.org/licenses/license-list.en.html#GPLCompatibleLicenses

 ### Infrastructure as Common Stake
-> 3. Also within the framework of the [Collaboration Monster proposal], replace
->   pooled intellectual property (IP) with __common infrastructure as a shared
+> 3. Commit to __large-scale, common infrastructure as the shared stake__ that
->   stake__ or commitment that would align incentives and galvanize support.
+>    fundamentally aligns incentives and galvanizes support; eliminate pooled
+>    intellectual property (IP) from the charter entirely.

->   Such infrastructure could run the range of services, standards, or even
->   physical networking or computing infrastructure; it might be achieved
->   through small, iterative steps or large-scale, monolithic achievements;
+Such infrastructure could run the gamut of generic hosting or storage services, standards, or even physical networking or computing infrastructure; it might be achieved through small, iterative steps or large-scale, monolithic achievements;
->   however, in all cases, it should far exceed the scope and capabilities of
->   the independent contributors and smaller institutions that would sign onto
->   the charter.

-I would hope that any such chartered federation or consortium, working in a top-down fashion and with a considerable pool of resources to draw upon, would set an ambitious mandate for itself and not settle for what can be achieved by smaller institutions.
+however, in all cases, it should far exceed the scope and capabilities of the independent contributors and smaller institutions that would sign onto the charter.
+I should hope that any such chartered federation or consortium, working in a top-down fashion and with a considerable pool of resources to draw upon, would set an ambitious mandate for itself and not settle for what can be achieved by smaller institutions.
 To put it bluntly: swing for the fences!

 Meanwhile, leave end-user applications, plugins, minor integrations, and basic services to be built by the constituent signatories.
 Smaller, unaffiliated or